Narrative Short

 Video, TRT 17 minutes, 2014

-Press: Centre Clark, Artcritical
+Press: MutualArt, Centre Clark, Artcritical

 A live edition of the Presumptuous series which took place on a bus to Boston.
 Part of Flux Factory's Fung Wah Biennial exhibition.